Get Schooled

 Join a group, club, or volunteer

-One of the easiest ways to make new connections is to join a group or participate in a club - both in and outside of school.
+One of the easiest ways to make new connections is to join a group or participate in a club– both in and outside of school.
 Not only will you learn new skills and find new passions that you can add to your resume, you’ll be able to meet new people, build new relationships, and expand your professional network.

 Leave your comfort zone

 While your friends and people who share similar interests to you can certainly be part of your network, every now and then it’s important to push yourself outside of your comfort zone to meet new people!
-To leave your comfort zone, expand your network, and learn something new, we recommend reaching out to someone on LinkedIn who has a job you’re interested in or works for a company you would like to learn more about.
+To leave your comfort zone, expand your network, and learn something new, we recommend reaching out to someone on LinkedIn who has a job you’re interested in or works for a company you’d like to learn more about.
 Ask if they would be willing to set up an informational interview to answer any questions you have about their job, company, or industry.
 Not only will informational interviews teach you about different careers and job paths, the person you conducted the interview with is now a part of your network!
-Ask them if you can connect with them via email or LinkedIn after the email to stay in touch after the interview.
+Ask them if you can connect with them on LinkedIn by following up with them after your interview.
+Be consistent and be patient

 Need some more support as you start to grow your network?
-Text #Jobs to 33-55-77 to chat with one of our job advisors!
-Looking for a job?
+Text #Jobs to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!Looking for a job?
 Sign up for our free first job resources!

 Find a Job